 We live in a world where there are people of many different backgrounds around us but we usually neglect to get to know each other.
 Prejudices and second-hand information often shape our thoughts.
 Exploring Faiths was one of the first initiatives of Dialogue Institute in the early 2000s and we believe it will help overcome stereotypes and get to know one another better in today’s political and social environment.

 Richardson Stake President James Monroe was the speaker and presented Mormonism on April 19th.
-Audience learned the specifics of the Mormon tradition, including the history of Mormon Faith how it started, how it is different from the other denominations in key beliefs and how it is similar or same in other key areas.
+The audience learned the specifics of the Mormon tradition, including the history of Mormon Faith how it started, how it is different from the other denominations in key beliefs, and how it is similar or same in other key areas.
 How do individuals practice their faith outside the church, what are the daily/weekly obligations of the members, what are some basic good deeds, major holy days and how they are celebrated, what is the concept of afterlife.
-As well as the Mormon view on how to treat others, social justice, racial, religious, ethnic issues, women’s role, giving back, community service etc.
+As well as the Mormon view on how to treat others, social justice, racial, religious, ethnic issues, women’s role, giving back, community service, etc.